RIPE-NCC/ripe-database-documentation/docs/13.Types-of-Queries/05-Grouping-the-RIPE-Database-Output.md

 There are two ways to order the objects in a query response.

 One way is for the first part of the response to list the objects that are the direct results of the query.
-Then, the second part of the response lists all the secondary objects that are directly referenced from the objects in the first part of the response, like **organization** and **person**.
+Then, the second part of the response lists all the secondary objects that are directly referenced from the objects in the first part of the response, like **organisation** and **person**.
 If any of these secondary objects are referenced by more than one of the returned objects, it will only be listed once in the response.

     $ whois  -i mb aardvark-mnt